timmussack/reactnativepresentation/README.md

   - expo init <your_app_name>

-  - Choose "managed" workflow for a JavaScrip only project
+  - Choose "managed" workflow for a JavaScript only project

   - The other option is a "bare" workflow that allows you to work with the iOS & Android SDK